Luke-356/Luke-356/README.md

 - 🔥 Pursuing Masters in Computer Science at **Pace University**

-- 🌱 I’m currently learning **Data Science Tools** for better research
+- 🌱 I’m currently learning **Game Programming** for PC game development

 - 🌟 Passionate about anything that require creativity